Chapter 17.32

 In order to maintain the availability of for-sale affordable housing units constructed in compliance with this chapter, the following resale conditions shall apply:

-A. The price received by the seller of an affordable unit shall be limited to the purchase price plus an increase based on the Santa Rosa metropolitan area consumer price index, an amount consistent with the increase in the median income since the date of purchase, or the fair market value, whichever is less.
+A. The price received by the seller of an affordable unit shall be limited to an amount consistent with an increase in the purchase price based on the percentage of the appreciation in the Area Median Income for Sonoma County as published by the California Department of Housing and Community Development (HCD) for the applicable affordability level since the date of purchase, or the fair market value, whichever is less.
 Prior to offering an affordable housing unit for sale, the seller shall provide written notice to the city of their intent to sell.
-The notice shall be provided by certified mail to the director.
+The notice shall be provided by certified mail to the director of the community development department.

-B. Home ownership affordable units constructed, offered for sale, or sold under the requirements of this section shall be offered to the city or its assignee for a period of at least ninety days from the date of the notice of intent to sell is delivered to the city by the first purchaser or subsequent purchasers.
-Home ownership affordable units shall be sold and resold from the date of the original sale only to households as determined to be eligible for affordable units by the city according to the requirements of this section.
+B. Home ownership affordable units constructed, offered for sale, or sold under the requirements of this section shall be offered to the city or its assignee for a period of at least ninety days from the date of the notice of intent to sell is delivered to the city by the first purchaser or subsequent purchasers (unless reduced by the city).
+Home ownership affordable units shall be sold and resold from the date of the original sale only to households determined to be eligible for affordable units by the city according to the requirements of this section.
 The seller shall not levy or charge any additional fees nor shall any “finder’s fee” or other monetary consideration be allowed other than customary real estate commissions and closing costs.

 D. The city shall monitor the resale of ownership affordable units.
 The city or its designee shall have a ninety-day option to commence purchase of ownership affordable units after the owner gives notification of intent to sell.
 Any abuse in the resale provisions shall be referred to the city for appropriate action.
 (Ord.
+928 § 5, 2024; Ord.
 766 § 2 Exh.
 A (part), 2004).

 17.32.120 Judicial relief, waiver of standards.